sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory5.md

 - <4> The system displays which are the constraints to follow
 - <5> Administrative officer selects which students need be inserted in that class
 - <6> Administrative officer clicks on the *Submit Composition* button
-- <7> The system shows the success feedback message
+- <7> The system saves the composition and updates its status
-- <8> The system saves the composition and updates its status
+- <8> The system shows a success feedback message

 ### Extensions
 |Step#| Description|